 European.
 Liberal.
-Insufferable fundamentalist green.
-I never downvote opinions: jeering at people is poor form.
-Comments with insulting language, or snark, or gotchas, or other effort-free content, will simply be ignored.
+Insufferable green.
+History grad.
+I never downvote opinions: jeering is poor form.
+I ignore questions from downvoters.
+Comments with insulting language, or snark, or gotchas, or other effort-free content, will also be ignored.

 • 1 Post